bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SystemCapacity_37sz88SXT3JOvbrpAb4kbe/Documentation.md

-Indicates the system capacity of the Optical Transport Networking system.
+Indicates the system capacity of the transport equipment.
 The value is defined by bits/s.